Canada Carbon (CVE:CCB) Shares Up 100% – Should You Buy?

-Shares of Canada Carbon Inc. (CVE:CCB – Get Free Report) rose 100% during mid-day trading on Wednesday .
+Canada Carbon Inc. (CVE:CCB – Get Free Report)’s share price shot up 100% during mid-day trading on Wednesday .
 The company traded as high as C$0.02 and last traded at C$0.02.
-Approximately 648,696 shares traded hands during trading, an increase of 187% from the average daily volume of 225,675 shares.
+648,696 shares were traded during trading, an increase of 187% from the average session volume of 225,675 shares.
 The stock had previously closed at C$0.01.

 Canada Carbon Trading Up 100.0 %